chippolot/brogue/README.md

 #### Loading from files
 Grammars can be loaded from files using the `brogue.loadGrammar('path/to/file.grammar')` method.
-Loaded grammars can use the `_extends: 'base.grammar'` and `_includes: ['other.grammar', 'another.grammar']` key-value pairs to mix-in additional grammar files.
+Loaded grammars can use the `_includes: ['other.grammar', 'another.grammar']` key-value pairs to mix-in additional grammar files.
 File paths specified using these mix-in methods will be resolved relative to the initial file that is being parsed.

 #### Parsing in code
 Grammars can also be parsed from either JSON5 strings or Javascript objects using the `brogue.parseGrammar()` method.
-Grammars parsed this way can still use the `_extends` and `_includes` methods of mixing in additional files.
+Grammars parsed this way can still use the `_includes` feature to mix in additional files.
 These file paths will be resolved relative to the current working directory.

 ### Variables
 Grammar variables are special key-value pairs stored in the `_variables` key in a grammar.